Tata Harrier is competing with Hyundai Creta on the field of mud and slush. Read on to see how much they can perform on the slippery surface.

 Driving on the roads with slush and mud is not a pleasant thing that sometimes we must encounter at least once in our driving life.
 To prove how useful the Harrier’s drive modes could be, some guys have brought the Harrier to a field where the surface is really slippery to see how it performs in comparison with the Hyundai Creta.
 The home-grown vehicle turns out triumph the South Korean car in the performance from the very word go.
 However, the driving modes of the Harrier has some limitations which has been shown towards the final part of the video.

-As Hyundai Creta is not available with traction control, it quickly gets stuck on slippery soft surface after a few meters of driving.
+As Hyundai Creta is not available with traction control, it quickly gets stuck on the slippery soft surface after a few meters of driving.

 As seen from the video, it’s the Hyundai Creta to face the challenge first.
 Entering the field quite easily, the Hyundai SUV becomes totally stuck after only several metres of driving.
 It stands there and show it impotence on the slippery surface which is filled with mud and slush while the wheels continue spinning.
 Obviously, without the traction control, the Creta finds it hard to tackle its own issue.